OpenKnowledgeMaps/open-discovery/proposal.md

 * Pubmed (~25 million records)
 * EuroPubmed (~30 million records)

-In addition, we can query against pre-print services, including:
+In addition, we will query against pre-print services, including:

 * arXiv
 * Biorxiv
 * Peerj Preprints

 The rOpenSci text mining suite of packages allows retrieval of open access full text content via those search engines listed above.

-rOpenSci packages also allow for search against repositories that expose various other types of resources (datasets, presentations, source code, media files...), including - but not limited to:
+We will also use rOpenSci packages for search against repositories that expose various other types of resources (datasets, presentations, source code, media files...), including - but not limited to:

 * Figshare
 * Dryad
 * DataONE

-The first step will be to develop a data model that incorporates heterogenous data sources.
+This means that we will also need to develop a data model that incorporates heterogenous data sources.
 Part of this will involve adding connector(s) to altmetrics APIs through rOpenSci to provide additional context for each resource.
 Using the [rAltmetric](http://ropensci.github.io/rAltmetric/) and [alm](https://ropensci.org/tutorials/alm_tutorial.html) packages, we will retrieve altmetrics data from the following resources:

 * Altmetric.com
 * PLOS